Gladys Knight« Return to the Event List

 Mammoth Live Presents

-The June 17 Gladys Knight concert, rescheduled to Saturday, August 15, and then to Saturday, November 14, is being rescheduled again to Saturday, November 14.
-All original tickets and also tickets purchased for the first reschedule will be honored on the new date.
+The June 17, 2020, Gladys Knight concert, rescheduled to Saturday, August 15, and then to Saturday, November 14, is being rescheduled again to Sunday, May 23, 2021.
+All original tickets and also tickets purchased for the previous reschedules will be honored on the new date.
 Thank you for understanding.
 If the new date does not work for you, please seek a refund at your original point of purchase.

 Reserved Seating: $79, $99, $125, $140